Matrix denoising for weighted loss functions and heterogeneous signals: Conclusion

 \section{Conclusion}

-This paper has introduced a family of spectral denoisers for low-rank matrix estimation, which generalizes the standard method of singular value shrinkage.
-We have derived optimal spectral denoisers for weighted loss functions.
-By judiciously combining these denoisers for different weights we contructed the method of localized denoising.
-Localized denoising outperforms singular value shrinkage when the signal singular vectors are heterogeneous with respect to the specified weights.
-We also showed how spectral denoising with weighted loss may be applied to submatrix denoising, denoising matrices with doubly-heteroscedastic noise, and denoising with missing data.
+This paper has introduced a family of spectral denoisers for low-rank matrix estimation, which generalizes singular value shrinkage.
+We have derived optimal spectral denoisers for weighted loss functions, and discussed applications.
+By judiciously combining these denoisers for different weights we contructed the method of localized denoising, which outperforms singular value shrinkage under heterogeneity.
+While this paper has focused on theoretical and algorithmic development, in future work we plan to apply the methods to problems where related but suboptimal methods have previously been employed.

-The theory we have developed holds for Gaussian noise matrices $\G$.
-However, we demonstrated numerically that the predicted asymptotic behavior appears to hold for other thin tailed noise distributions.
-It is of considerable interest to extend the theoretical results to this more general setting.
-This is particularly true for problems with missing data, as well as other instances of the linearly-transformed spiked model \cite{dobriban2017optimal}.

-The current paper has focused on theoretical and algorithmic development.
-In future work, we plan to apply optimal spectral denoising to problems where related but suboptimal methods have previously been employed.
 This includes the problems of denoising and deconvolution of images from cryoelectron microscopy \cite{bhamre2016denoising}; 3-D reconstruction of heterogeneous molecules from noisy images \cite{anden2018structural}; and denoising XFEL images \cite{liu2016epca, zhao2018steerable}.